-Step 2 Select the tartget location hard drive and click "Start" to scanning lost data.
+Step 2 Select the target location hard drive and click "Start" to scanning lost data.

-Boot sector is situated at the sector 0 of the disk and it consists of a range of data, including the number of clusters available in a track.
+The boot sector is situated at sector 0 of the disk and it consists of a range of data, including the number of clusters available in a track.
 As well, it shows the number of sectors available on every cluster and defines the size of each sector.
-A cluster size is established by the volume size and can be as big as 64KB.
+Cluster size is established by the volume size and can be as big as 64KB.
 Specified sizes must be listed in a FAT16 cluster sizes table or FAT32 cluster sizes table.

 The main difference between FAT16 and FAT32 is the size of the logical partition.
 FAT 32 extends a single logical drive volume to 127GB or higher while FAT16 limits logical drive to 2-GB.
 Hence, if one has a 2-GB FAT16 logical drive, they must use a 32-KB cluster while if using a FAT32 drive, the level for a 4-KB cluster would include drive sizes 512MB to 8GB.

-Just like other types of hard drives, items using FAT16, FAT32 and exFAT hard drive can experience data loss.
+Just like other types of hard drives, items using FAT16, FAT32, and the exFAT hard drive can experience data loss.
 If using these, make sure you know how FAT recovery is done as early as now.
 You can accidentally lose your FAT data files in these ways.